-Parents must complete and submit the online Health History form by May 1.
+Camper Health History Form Parents must complete and submit the online Health History form by May 1.
 The information required is essential to meeting the possible medical needs of your child.
 We are required to have this form updated and signed (electronically) every year.
+Camper Medical Form This PDF form must be printed to be completed signed by your child's physician.